August 17th

 Manistee River Below Tippy Dam

-The flows below Tippy Dam are 2520 cfs and the water temps are in the 39-40 degrees.
-For the wade fisherman, the fishing above and below the coffer and down stream to the bottom of Suicide Bend has been good for Steelhead and Trout.
+The flows below Tippy Dam are 1270 cfs and the water temps are in the 71-72 degrees.
+For the wade fisherman, the fishing above and below the coffer and down stream to the bottom of Suicide Bend has been good for Trout, Summer Steelhead and early King Salmon.
 Load your vest with all the tricks, Streamers, beads and various nymphs for the fly angler.
-Crank baits, spinners, spawn, beads and nymphs will help the Steelhead gear anglers get it done.
-Think about the future of our fishery guys if you don’t need them then put them back.
+Crank baits, spinners, beads and nymphs will help the gear anglers get it done.
+Think about the future of our fishery guys and gals if you don’t need them then put them back.
 Help protect the resource!!
 Have fun and be safe, Bent rods and tight lines!!!

 To check flows and water temps on our local rivers, please click on the USGS links below: